We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

+The Maui Jim Kaiwi Channel’s super comfortable wrap design provides unbelievable depth perception and clarity in bright overhead sun.
 As the best sunglasses for offshore fishing I wore these glasses for several days in Panama under blazing sun and I swear that I could see tuna “color” before anyone else, along with subtle hints of breaking baitfish and distant diving birds.
 The wrap design cuts out all light from the sides and even when seating the non-slip nose and temple pads keep them in place.
 They’re a good fit for average-sized faces, and they come in four frame colors, each with a matching lens.

 Best Sunglasses for Sustainability: Costa Del Mar Pargo